droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

-**NB 1**: This document primarily covers Bitcoin Core 0.12, although it is occasionally updated to match the latest ("master") Core code.
+**NB 1**: This document primarily covers Bitcoin Core as it was in 0.11, although it is occasionally updated to match the latest ("master") Core code.
+Due to refactors and other code changes, it's possible that some of the functionality mentioned in specific entries was right in 0.11 (or whenever the file was introduced) but isn't now.
+Corrections are welcomed!

 **NB 2**: Unless there are special reasons for listing them, graphics files are left out, although the general outline of what resides in a subdirectory will be discussed.